BastienFaivre/katacoda-scenarios/github-actions-optimization/intro.md

 ## Learning Objective

+- Learn the basics of GitHub Actions
-- Speed up workflows
+- Learn techniques to speed up workflows
-- Write clean workflows code
+- Learn *when* to use these techniques
 - Save precious time and resources

 ## Prerequisite Skills